memgraph/docs/help-center/overview.md

 ## Community

 If you need help, or you want to be a part of a fast growing community, join us on our path by asking questions and following us.
-We are available in next
+We are available at the following platforms:
-platforms:

 - :purple_heart: [**Discord**](https://discord.gg/memgraph)
 - :busts_in_silhouette: [**Discourse forum**](https://discourse.memgraph.com/)